hossam-create/Mnbara-Platform/docs/risk/BANK_LICENSING_PATH.md

 | **Compliance screening** | Run sanctions/PEP checks | As agent of licensed PSP | Delegated screening |

 **Key Limitations:**
-- ☐ NO holding funds in platform accounts
+- âکگ NO holding funds in platform accounts
-- ☐ NO custody without license
+- âکگ NO custody without license
-- ☐ NO payment processing without PSP
+- âکگ NO payment processing without PSP
-- ☐ NO issuing payment instruments
+- âکگ NO issuing payment instruments

 ---